 I am the Director of the UBC Centre for Constitutional Law and Legal Studies and an Assistant Prof. of Law and Politics at the University of British Columbia's Okanagan Campus.
-I have held research fellowships at McGill's Research Group on Constitutional Studies.
-From 2017-20, I was a research fellow at Stanford Law School's Constitutional Law Center.
-From 2018-19 I was a postdoctoral fellow at Queen's Law School.
+I have held research fellowships at McGill's Research Group on Constitutional Studies, Stanford Law School's Constitutional Law Center, and Queen's Law School.
 In 2018 I received my PhD in public law and political theory from Princeton University.

 My research investigates how constitutional principles such as the separation of powers, proportionality in rights adjudication, judicial independence, and parliamentary supremacy relate to democratic politics.
 My focus is on principles that matter in the Westminster and the U.S. constitutions.

 One constitutional principle I am especially interested in is the ideal of 'dialogue' between courts and legislatures about bills of rights.
 At its most basic, this is the idea that certain interactions between courts and legislatures can help democratically protect rights.
 This idea has become intertwined with debates about the judicial review of statutes for rights compliance, especially in commonwealth countries such as Canada, the UK, and New Zealand.